 National Association of Medical Examiner Accreditation

-The Spokane County Medical Examiner's Office achieved the distinction of Accreditation by the National Association of Medical Examiners in April, 2004, was re-accredited in May of 2009, and was accredited again in June of 2014.
+The Spokane County Medical Examiner's Office achieved the distinction of Accreditation by the National Association of Medical Examiners in April, 2004, was re-accredited in May of 2009, was re-accredited again in June of 2014 and most recently re-accredited in May of 2020.
 The National Association of Medical Examiners (NAME) is the national professional organization of forensic pathologists, physician medical examiners, medical death investigators, death investigation system administrators, and consultants who perform the official duties of medicolegal investigation of deaths of public interest in the United States.
 Most members work as Medical Examiners or Coroners.